 - Contribute to a mutually empowering recovery team

-WeCanRow – Philly meets once a week on Wednesday evenings.
+WeCanRow – Philly meets once a week.
 No experience is necessary.
 All ages and levels of fitness are welcome.
 Rowing is a low impact, lifelong sport that can be enjoyed well into your 90s.
 Our coaches have experience working with breast cancer survivors and will teach you everything in a friendly and supportive environment.
 We do require a doctor’s note indicating that you are cleared for physical activity.

 Please CLICK HERE to visit our club page on RegattaCentral